Guide to portfolios

 Application portfolios are used when submitting your portfolio as part of an application or initial enquiry with a client.
 This should:

-be short, sharp and to the point
+- be short, impactful, and tailored to each role

 Interviews and meetings